Bryce-Leung/15-Puzzle-Solver/README.md

 - [Concluding Report](#Concluding-Report)

 # **How to Use:**
-Compile all the .java files on your computer
+1. Compile all the .java files on your computer

-Create the desired board you want solved in the following format:
+2. Create the desired board you want solved in the following format:

-Run the program by typing out the following form:
+3. Run the program by typing out the following form:
-Java FifteenPuzzleSolver input.txt ouputfile.txt

 # **15 Puzzle Solver Implementation Documentation:**